 We found 4 orthopedic surgeons who accept Humana near Sturgeon Bay, WI.

-Dr. Steven Davis' medical specialty is orthopedics/orthopedic surgery.
-Dr. Davis is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He graduated from Louisiana State University School of Medicine in Shreveport.
+Dr. Steven Davis specializes in orthopedics/orthopedic surgery.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Davis graduated from Louisiana State University School of Medicine in Shreveport.

 Conditions / Treatments